cepdnaclk/e17-4yp-Acceleraion-of-deep-neural-network-based-nanopore-super-accuracy-basecalling/docs/README.md

 ## Related works

-There are few areas which have related works on Naanopore sequencing.
+There are few areas which have related works on Nanopore sequencing.

 * Data compression techniques
 * Techniques related to the file format for handling nanopore data